All “high-oleic” means is that the oil is high in monounsaturated fats (also called omega-9 fatty acids), similar t… https://t.co/CXR4b3xVie

 Easy ways to eat more vegetables and fruit

 Eating plenty of vegetables and fruit makes good nutrition sense.
-They are packed with vitamins, minerals, fibre and numerous antioxidants - all for very few kilojoules (calories).
+They are packed with vitamins, minerals, fibre and numerous antioxidants - all for very few kilojoules (Calories).
 Nutrition guidelines encourage us all to eat at least seven serves of vegetables and fruit a day.
 You'll often hear it called "seven-a-day" which simply means the number you aim for.

 Seven serves a day

 So what exactly does seven-a-day mean?
 Your goal is to eat five serves of vegetables or salad each day plus two serves of fruit giving a total of seven!
-For more reasons why vegetables and fruit are so important in a healthy diet, go to gofor2and 5 or Healthy Weight Week.

 5 + 2 = 7